jtijssen/SystemSecurity-Projects/Fuzzer/README.txt

 All the aspects of the works have succesfully been implemented, including loading in the fuzzing lists of Daniel Miessler and being able to test any page.
-I asked questions on piazza to complete this lab.
-I spent around 4 hours on this assignment.